digiscot/digiscot-website/README.md

 /images/charter/
 /images/internships/
 ```

+Please try to give your images sensible filenames!

 When you are finished adding images, click `Commit to master` and then `Sync` to upload your files to the GitHub servers.